pezra/hal-interpretation/README.md

 # HalInterpretation

-Build ActiveRecord models from HAL documents with good error messages for validity issues.
+Build ActiveModels from HAL documents with good error messages for validity issues.

 ## Usage